NoneShen/Poly-document/new_chain/relayer/relayer.md

 ```

 ### 1.2 Implement Chain Submitter
-Chain Submitter is used to submit messages/transactions to the target chain, including  bookkeeper changes of poly chain and cross chain messages.
+Chain Submitter is used to submit messages/transactions to the target chain, including  validator changes of poly chain and cross chain messages.
 You can call the command with the following codes.

 ```go
 type IChainSubmitter interface {